Our reception classes are called Buttercup and Snowdrop.

 In the spring term the children learn all about the Gruffalo and Jack in the Beanstalk.
 They also learn about 2D and 3D shapes, estimating, problem solving, addition and subtraction alongside finding out about dinosaurs and minibeasts.
 The children will learn all about Chinese New Year, Easter, the artist Matisse, experiment with printing, and delve into books as they discover the magical world of rhyme and drama.

-We had lots of fun on World Book Day when we dressed up as our favourite characters.
+We had lots of fun on World Book Day when we dressed up as Julia Donaldson characters.

 What is your favourite book?
 Can you recognise any of the characters?